janeslagle/CS_138_final_project/README.md

 **Step Function**:
 If running the SMDP algorithm, we employ variable time step lengths for each action.
 For non-SMDP algorithms, each action takes one time step as per usual.
 The budget is directly tied to each time step.
-If the agent uses up all of their budget, then a pretty big penalty is applied to the reward, represented as -10.
+If the agent uses up all of the available budget, then a pretty big penalty is applied to the reward, represented as -10.
 When there is sufficient budget to take actions, we deduct the cost to take that action from the total budget.
 Depending on the action taken, the condition of the bridge will either improve or worsen.

 - 'do nothing' action: the state (condition) of the bridge worsens by 1% for the time step to simulate how in the real-world neglecting to maintain the bridge will lead to the state of the bridge getting worse over time